Europeana Rose flowers

 An international favorite that bears extraordinary clusters of rich red double blossoms, the abundance of blooms will overshadow the deep green glossy foliage; will require a higher lever of cultivation and care but is well worth it

 The Europeana Rose is clothed in stunning lightly-scented red flowers at the ends of the branches from early to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
 The fruits are showy red hips displayed in late fall.

 The Europeana Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.